ballerina-platform/blog/_posts/2023-05-31-announcing-ballerina-2201.6.0-swan-lake-update-6.md

 In addition to the `Bal persist` feature, Swan Lake Update 6 brings a range of notable additions and improvements as described below.

 - **Electronic Data Interchange (EDI) support:** Swan Lake Update 6 introduces EDI message processing support in Ballerina.
 This capability allows the conversion of EDI messages to Ballerina records and vice versa, leveraging a specified EDI schema.
-Furthermore, it enables the generation of Ballerina records for EDI schemas in handling EDI data.

     The example code below demonstrates how a simple EDI schema for sales order data can be converted to Ballerina records.